xbito/xbito-insight-canvas-ai/README.md

 A powerful platform for Conversational Analytics for Brand Intelligence, enabling detailed brand sentiment analysis through intuitive visualization and AI-guided insights.

+## Disclaimer

+This project is a playground for me.
+While in my job hunt a company that is in the market research space released some new features which inspired me to think about extending what they have released.
+We then discussed broader strategy and as part of my suggestions I proposed some of the features that now this project exposes.

+But, it's not an actual project, it's more an experiment to test the limits of different AI models in two specific tasks, first the exploration / discovery of a brand sentiment and audience demographics dataset, and second the automatic creation of full dashboards out of an objective statement.
+Both features look to expand the user base of the theoretical platform functionality like this would live on.

+To run this project you will need an access key from an OpenAI account with credits, and a locally running Ollama with Llama 3.1 running.

+*None of the data this application may show is usable, it is all fake.
+There is no dataset behind it.*

 ## Features

 - AI-powered conversational interface for brand sentiment analysis